AmagiNet/Amagi/README.md

         </components>
     </equation>

-Therefore, the project is designed to implement this formula in our real world
+Therefore, the project is designed to implement this formula in our real world.

+The ways to apply the formula are infinite.
+The Amagi project is dedicated to travel and study these ways